atuttle/blog/blog/2021/adding-3rd-party-script-tags-in-sveltekit.md

 **SvelteKit Error:** A component can only have one instance-level `<script>` element{class="photo-byline"}

 So what's the magic fix?
 It's almost too easy.
+It came to me totally at random one evening while watching TV with my wife.

 Wrap it in an [`{#if browser}{/if}`](https://kit.svelte.dev/docs#modules-$app-env) conditional: